SelinKararmaz/CSI4533_Projet_Part_3/inst_seg/README.md

    https://drive.google.com/file/d/1potC4tmKjvLAlXSmhaGH59u-g5u4qg5-/view?usp=sharing
    ```

 2. Extract `images.zip` and place it in the root directory of the repository.
+Example: The path should be `images\images\cam0` for cam0.

 3. Open a command line on the root directory.